apachecn/pytorch-doc-zh/docs/1.0/nn.md

 ![](img/d88944e162eff94bddc1b9a94bcaa3a6.jpg)

 This is used for measuring the error of a reconstruction in for example an auto-encoder.
-Note that the targets &lt;cite&gt;y&lt;/cite&gt; should be numbers between 0 and 1.
+Note that the targets `y` should be numbers between 0 and 1.

 | Parameters: |